TidierOrg/TidierPlots.jl/README.md

 ## What is TidierPlots.jl?

-Tidier.jl is a 100% Julia implementation of the R package ggplot in Julia.
+TidierPlots.jl is a 100% Julia implementation of the R package ggplot in Julia.
 Powered by the AlgebraOfGraphics.jl, Makie.jl, and Julia’s extensive meta-programming capabilities, TidierPlots.jl is an R user’s love letter to data visualization in Julia.

-`TidierPlots.jl` has three goals, which differentiate it from other data analysis meta-packages in Julia:
+`TidierPlots.jl` has two goals, which differentiate it from other plotting packages in Julia:

 1.  **Stick as closely to tidyverse syntax as possible:** Whereas other meta-packages introduce Julia-centric idioms for working with